Article I. Name

 Section 1: Non-discrimination

-General membership in BLSA may consist of all matriculated students at Lewis and Clark Law School, who are committed to the purpose of this organization as stated in Article III of this constitution.
+General membership in BLSA may consist of all matriculated students at Lewis & Clark Law School, who are committed to the purpose of this organization as stated in Article III of this constitution.
 No hazing or discrimination will be used as a condition of BLSA membership.
 No student may be denied membership on the basis of race, creed, religion, gender, age, sexual orientation, national origin, marital status, parental status, disability, or the inability to pay dues.

 Section 2: Types